 Protocol 2: Change the practice focus, not the practice commitment.
 When a plateau feels intractable, the temptation is to either quit or practice harder.
 Both are wrong.
 The right response is to shift focus to a different sub-skill within the same domain.
 If your card technique has plateaued, work on your verbal presentation.
 If your sales conversations have plateaued, work on your follow-up system.
 The main skill continues to consolidate unconsciously while your conscious attention develops a complementary skill.

 Protocol 4: Trust the process.
-This sounds like motivational nonsense, but it is actually a practical instruction.
-“Trust the process” means: continue applying the deliberate practice methods that produced your previous improvements, even when current improvement is not visible.
+This sounds like motivational nonsense, but it's actually a practical instruction.
+“Trust the process” means: continue applying the deliberate practice methods that produced your previous improvements, even when current improvement isn't visible.
 The methods work.
-The timeline is not linear.
+The timeline isn't linear.
 The plateau will end.
 Not because you wished it away, but because the accumulated practice has prepared the neurological foundation for the next step.

 The Integration Phase